tgauweiler/itunes2spotify/README.md

 Migrate an iTunes playlist to Spotify.

 1. Create a new [Spotify Application](https://developer.spotify.com/dashboard/applications).
 2. Create a callback url for it (doesn't have to be really callable.
-I used ``https://localhost/callback).
+I used `https://localhost/callback`).
 3. Get the client id and client secret for it.
-3. Set the enviroment varibales:
+3. Set the environment variables:

 ```sh
 export SPOTIPY_CLIENT_ID='xxxxx'